Simulation of Rutherford Cable AC Loss and Magnetization with the Coupled Axial and Transverse Currents Method: Simulation Results

 \section{Simulation Results}

 In this section, we verify the CATI method on a Rutherford cable by comparing its results with those of a reference 3D FE model.
-We consider a linear problem for simplicity and in order to focus on the interstrand coupling current dynamics.
+As mentioned earlier, we consider a linear problem for simplicity and in order to focus on the interstrand coupling current dynamics.

 We consider a cable with $\Ns=26$ strands with transposition length $p=0.1$~m, as represented in Fig.~\ref{cable3D}.
 Strands have a square cross-section of side $w=1.3$~mm.
 This simple shape is chosen in order to simplify the construction of the 3D geometry, but is not a restriction for the CATI method.
 The model parameters are given in Table~\ref{cable_parameters}.
 In the whole domain, we define $\mu = \mu_0 = 4\pi \times 10^{-7}$ H/m.